cython/cython/docs/src/userguide/numpy_ufuncs.rst

     @cython.ufunc
     cdef cython.numeric generic_add_one(cython.numeric x):
         return x+1

+Finally, if you declare the ``cdef`` function as ``nogil`` then Cython will release the :term:`Global Interpreter Lock` once in the generated ufunc.
+This is a slight difference from the general behaviour of ``nogil`` functions (they generally do not automatically release the GIL, but instead can be run without the GIL).

 This feature relies on Numpy.
 Therefore if you create a ufunc in Cython, you must have the Numpy headers available when you build the generated C code, and